It Happened One Night: Influence

 It Happened One Night made an immediate impact on the public.
 In one scene, Gable undresses for bed, taking off his shirt to reveal that he is bare-chested.
 An urban legend claims that, as a result, sales of men's undershirts declined noticeably.
 The movie also prominently features a Greyhound bus in the story, spurring interest in bus travel nationwide.

 The unpublished memoirs of animator Friz Freleng mention that this was one of his favorite films.
-It Happened One Night has a few interesting parallels with, and may have even inspired certain characteristics of, the cartoon character Bugs Bunny, who made his first appearance six years later, and who Freleng helped develop.
+It Happened One Night has a few parallels with, and may have even inspired certain characteristics of, the cartoon character Bugs Bunny, who made his first appearance six years later, and who Freleng helped develop.
 In the film, a minor character, Oscar Shapely, continually calls the Gable character "Doc," an imaginary character named "Bugs Dooley" is mentioned once in order to frighten Shapely, and there is also a scene in which Gable eats carrots while talking quickly with his mouth full, as Bugs does.